Recovery, Restoration, and Mitigation on Conserved Lands

 The Dixie Fire—the second largest fire in California’s history—and the Beckwourth Complex Fire ravaged over 1 million acres of land in the Feather River region.
 The devastation to communities, wildlife habitats, agricultural lands, and headwater lands in the Feather River Watershed will impact our region for years to come.

 At FRLT, work has already begun to support Nature’s recovery on the lands we’ve conserved, together.
-We’re moving quickly to assess and document damage by the fires and stabilize impacted lands before winter.
+We’ve moved quickly to assess and document damage by the fires and stabilize impacted lands.
 While our immediate response is in progress, we’re also focusing on the future.
 We need your help.

 Fire Recovery & Restoration Fund